Toxicology - Plant Protection Products

 Plant protection products (PPPs) are evaluated by HSE in accordance with the requirements of Regulation (GB/NI) 1107/2009.
 Where appropriate, in this assessment, HSE uses relevant international guidance documents.

-Specific guidance relating to individual product applications may be delivered directly to the applicant in pre-submission meetings, organised as part of the application process: Applicant Guide - Active Substances guidance document: EU Decision Making Process for Active Substances.
+Specific guidance relating to individual product applications may be delivered directly to the applicant in pre-submission meetings, organised as part of the application process; further information is available on the CRD Applicant Guide.

 The following subsections are included on this page:

 - Amateur Products

 - Data Requirements